Cop a serious secondhand steal or two at these stores when you're rummaging for retro finds in Singapore.

 A fave amongst hipsters and bargain-loving hunters, New2U Thrift Shop is a treasure trove of hidden gems like past-season designer goods or pre-loved statement pieces.
 All proceeds from sales go to Star Shelter, a refuge for victims of domestic violence, or the various Singapore Council of Women’s Organisations (SCWO) initiatives including The Women’s Register, a platform for mentoring young women.

-Chances are that even the most seasoned of thrifters may not have heard about this hole-in-the-wall consignment store.
-The scores of racks boasting vintage finds are a little chaotic, but stay patient; you’ll probably be duly rewarded.
-Tip: Penny pinchers, look out for the three for $10 discount section.
+Chances are, even the most seasoned of thrifters may not have heard about this no-frills consignment store.
+Not only does it strive to care for the Earth by reusing goods and reducing waste, it also trains and employs persons recovering from mental health issues.
+The scores of racks boasting vintage finds are a little chaotic, but stay patient; you’ll likely be duly rewarded.

-Something old, something new, outlets in Simei, Pasir Ris, Jurong West and Yishun.
+Something Old, Something New, multiple locations including Simei, Pasir Ris, Jurong West and Yishun.

-Providing pre-vocational training to the intellectually disabled, MINDS stores offer a wide array of goodies, including home decor, clothing and accessories.
+Providing pre-vocational training to the intellectually disabled, Minds offers an ever-evolving array of goodies, including home decor, clothing and accessories.
 Prices are usually kept below $10, with (reasonable) bargaining allowed for certain items.
 While there are outlets in Redhill, Woodlands, and Rosyth, the go-to locale is Margaret Drive; it’s the biggest and houses the largest assortment of knick-knacks.

 The Heritage Shop

 Befitting its name, this store is all about Singapore’s heritage.
-Take a journey through the country’s history with its packed shelves of knick knacks – think vintage newspaper broadsheets, old tiffin carriers, oil lamps, chamber pots and even women’s magazines from the age of Malaya.
+Take a journey through the country’s history with its packed shelves of knick-knacks – think newspaper broadsheets from years’ past, old school tiffin carriers, oil lamps, chamber pots and even women’s magazines from the age of Malaya.

 Tong Mern Sern

-It’s hard to miss Tong Mern Sern – its shopfront is adorned with the bright yellow banner above.
-Depending on your luck, the famous junk shop has countless treasures to uncover, include antique armoires, stone irons, porcelain China plates, and kerosene lamps.
+It’s hard to miss Tong Mern Sern – its shopfront is adorned with the bright yellow banner above, which never fails to get a chuckle from us.
+Depending on your luck, the famous junk shop has countless treasures to uncover, include antique armoires, stone irons, porcelain China plates and kerosene lamps.
 Looking for something specific?
 Approach the elderly uncles, and don’t forget to bargain!

 Tong Mern Sern, 51 Craig Road, Singapore 089689